vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 - Tooling meta-data using the TTF syntax to be able to generate visual representations of classifications and modelling tools to view and create token definitions mapped to the taxonomy.
 - Neutral to programming language and blockchain, distributed ledger or other distributed medium where tokens reside.
 - Open and collaborative workshops to  accelerate the creation of powerful vertical industry applications and innovation for platforms, start-ups and enterprises.
-- Standard artifacts and control message definitions mapped to the taxonomy that are implementation neutral and provide base components and controls that consortia, startups, platforms or regulators can use to work together.
+- Standard artifacts and control message descriptions mapped to the taxonomy that are implementation neutral and provide base components and controls that consortia, startups, platforms or regulators can use to work together.
 - Encourage differentiation and vertical specialization while maintaining an interoperable base.
 - Sandbox environment for legal and regulatory requirement discovery and input
 - Used in taxonomy workshops for defining existing or new tokens which results in a contribution back to the framework to organically grow and expand across industries for maximum re-use.